 Research has shown that cannabidiol (CBD) oil has a positive impact on a person’s physical and mental health when they are trying to stay away from weed.
 Before you begin abstaining from marijuana, you should talk to a doctor about the possibility of getting a prescription for CBD – your anxiety will be less severe, you will avoid major sleep disturbances, and you will be able to prevent further damage to your nerve cells.

-Still Struggling?
+Still Struggling With Weed Addiction?
 Pacific Coast Mental Health Is Here to Help

 If you notice your brain and body rely on marijuana to get you through the day and you are prepared to take specific measures to heal yourself from this dependence, it may be time to listen to professional advice to figure out how to quit smoking weed.